mandrasch/train2lake/README.md

 npm run dev -- --open
 ```

-⚠️ Content is fetched from my WordPress demo backend XXX.
+⚠️ Content is fetched from my personal WordPress demo backend.
 Please use your own backend if you run big tests.
-The backend API URL can be configured in `.env`-file.
+The backend API URL can be configured in `.env`-file. ⚠️

 ## Local backend instead of live site (optional)